Quebec Immigrant Investor Program

 Other assets may also be allowed, such as donation money, which was received at least six months prior to submitting your application to the QIIP.
-Canada Investor Immigration can help determine the current net worth of your assets based upon current exchange rates.
+Davies Immigration Law can help determine the current net worth of your assets based upon current exchange rates.

 Please note that the 6 months rule only apply to donations.
 Transferred inheritance can be used immediately.

 Part of the application process for the QIIP is to sign an agreement which states your intention to invest a minimum of $1.2 million in Quebec through an authorized financial intermediary that participates in the QIIP.
 The risk-free investment is issued as a five year note and is unconditionally guaranteed by the Quebec Government.

 The invest money will be returned to the investor at the end of the five year period with a 0% interest rate, which is in accordance with the requirements of the QIIP.
 You are not required to make the risk-free investment until after your application through the QIIP has been selected.
 This measure eliminates any risks of investing before you know your application was selected by Quebec as an investor.